Minkowitsch

 Method of Fermentation: Crushed in a large wooden press from 1820.
 Cool fermentation in stainless steel.
 Made just for your pals at PWI by Martin & Blandine.

 Vibrant.
 Ripe citrus.
 Martin made this at my behest.
 He’s such a positive, genial man, truly a great wine partner.
-It’s a blend of 2018, 2019, and 2021 fruit.
-Taking this bottle around the state with Martin and Blandine in August was a joy.
+Taking this bottle around the state with Martin and Blandine last year was a joy.
 It’s a perfect thirst-quencher, as honest and likeable as its makers. — JM

 Minkowitsch Niederösterreich Gewurztraminer Premium